wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

 content.

-Proxy nodes don't run any extra services themselves, rather they configure their HAProxy instances to proxy to the "partnerapi" machine.
+Proxy nodes don't run any extra services themselves, rather they configure their HAProxy instances to proxy to the `partnerapi` machine.
 If you connect to proxy01 and look at the `/etc/haproxy.cfg` file you should see something along the lines of::